 It’s already been well-established that most people who go on a cruise for the first time will book another.
 As it turns out, New England and Canada have the same effect on visitors who want to go back again and again.

 While an increased number of cruises head north in the fall as the changing of the seasons turns the area into a gorgeous variety of colors, members of the CCNE alliance anticipate major growth in the next decade.
 “By 2026,” reports Michael Vanderbeeke, deputy director of business development for the port of Boston, “the region will be a premiere, year-round destination.”

 3. It’s becoming easier to access.

-Part of that anticipated boost in tourism will come thanks to a growing number of flights into the various ports comprising the region.
-The alliance — which is comprised of NYCruise, Massport, Cruise Maine USA, Cruise Atlantic Canada and Cruise the St. Lawrence — is also making a major push to attract both Australian and Chinese tourists.
+Part of that anticipated boost in tourism will come thanks to a growing number of flights into the region’s various ports.
+The alliance — which is comprised of NYCruise, Massport, Cruise Maine USA, Cruise Atlantic Canada and Cruise St. Lawrence — is also making a major push to attract both Australian and Chinese tourists.

 5. They’re putting their money where their mouths are.

-Along with the customer satisfaction survey, the ports are also looking to make improvements.
-In fact, the region will spend upwards of $656 million.
-This comes even as the citizens of Bar Harbor, Maine, agreed to a zoning change which will allow for an old ferry terminal to be transformed into a new cruise dock.
+Along with the customer satisfaction survey, the ports also want to improve.
+The region will spend upwards of $656 million.
+This comes even as the citizens of Bar Harbor, Maine, agreed to a zoning change that will allow for an old ferry terminal to be transformed into a new cruise dock.

-Have you taken a cruise to the Canada New England region?
-If not, what would it take for you to give that type of itinerary a try?
+Have you taken a cruise to the Canadian New England region?
+If not, what would it take for you to try that type of itinerary?